Hi, nice to see you on this page!

 LF, MF: Receiver RX1001, Exciter EX1001, both from Hagenuk, optionally controlled by external rubidium frequency standard from Rohde & Schwarz.
 Exciter running at 13.6 MHz respectively 4.73 MHz followed by a frequency divider for 1-Hz-steps on LF and 10-Hz-steps on MF.
 Homemade tube PA 2 x 4 x PL519 push pull class B, broadband transformer coupled, max.
 800 W RF on LF and MF, plate efficiency 73% at 600 V DC.
 QRV in CW, QRSS, DFCW.
 Alternative exciter (most commonly used now): Frequency synthesizer MG 100 M from Schomandl, 0.1-Hz-steps for CW and DFCW up to 100 MHz, optionally controlled by external rubidium frequency standard too.

-Additionally access via www to a remote RX site with Perseus SDRs and a lot of different antennas at our club station DL0AO (5 km away in a forest) - especially from LF to 10,1 MHz due to continually increasing local noise level.
+Additionally access via www to a remote RX site with Perseus SDRs and a lot of different antennas at our club station DL0AO (about 6 km away in a forest) - especially from LF to 10,1 MHz due to continually increasing local noise level.
 Since June 2016 there has been one more remote controlled SDR RX site on my garage, about 100 m away from my home and fed by a solar system, no utility mains.
-Selectable RX antennas there: active whip, earth dipole 42 m with four remote controlled grounding configurations and a rectangular horizontal loop 11 sqm right on the garage roof.
+Selectable RX antennas there: active rod, earth dipole 42 m with four remote controlled grounding configurations and a rectangular horizontal loop 11 sqm right on the garage roof.
 Noise level up to 30 dB better than at home.
 Data transfer via a private 5-GHz-Ethernet-link.
 A kind of audio diversity by fast manual changing between the available receivers and their antennas often results in superb improvements of signal readability during tough conditions.